-Djalal Lougouev, President & Co-Founder of Ometria, joined Verne Tremble, Senior Director of Marketing and Communications at Wunderkind for an episode of Wunderkind’s Individuality Unleashed.
+Djalal Lougouev, President & Co-Founder of Ometria, joined Vern Tremble, Senior Director of Marketing and Communications at Wunderkind for an episode of Wunderkind’s Individuality Unleashed.
 To watch Djalal and Vern in action, check out the podcast here.
 Or if you’re more of a reader, here are the key takeaways from the session with Djalal and Vern.

 For those who aren’t familiar with Ometria, Djalal starts the podcast by revealing how he joined forces with Ometria CEO and Co-Founder, Ivan Mazour, to create Ometria and evolve the Customer Data and Experience platform to deliver on its foundational mission: helping retail brands create marketing experiences their customers love.